lumberdev/auth0-clojure/README.md

 ```

 In the samples below only the shorter version will be used.
 Each function corresponds to an Auth0 endpoint.
+Keyword values like `:auth0.grant-type/authorization-code`
+are used for convenience; strings like `"authorization_code"` are also acceptable.
+Note that when using keywords hyphens to underscores conversion is done automatically for you.

 ### URLs